pearlyzh/learning-notes/kubernetes/kubernetes.md

     - Two containers created from two images based on the same base layers can therefore read the same files.
     - But **container image layers are read-only**.
 When a container is run, a new writable layer is created on top of the layers in the image.
     - We can’t containerize an application built for the x86 architecture and expect it to run on an ARM-based machine because it also runs Docker.
 We still need a VM for that.
+ - It doesn't need a base image of an OS: https://stackoverflow.com/a/59539587

 ## K8s from the bird's view
 - Kubernetes enables you to run your software applications on thousands of computer